 In need of a drink, or some food after checking out the different sites, or just tired from walking the hilly streets, pay a visit to Imaculada restaurant, an excellent place for lunch, or just a drink.
 They always have art exhibitions going on, with paintings or framed pictures of local artists decorating the wall.
 They also serve craft beers and have great snacks.
 A favorite is a portion of fried little balls filled with rice and black beans, known as Bola Sete on the menu.

 Morro da Conceição can be reached from Mauá square (praça Mauá).
 If you are walking, just take the stairs in Ladeira João Homem.
 The steps are easily recognized, because they are covered by a beautiful mosaic, done by a local artist-couple, who have their studio at the top of the stairs, next to the entrance to Conceição hill.
-Another entrance can be found at Pedra do Sal, location for famous street parties on Monday and Friday.
+Another entrance can be found at Pedra do Sal, location for one of the most famous street parties in Rio on Monday and Friday.